-Whether aware of it or not, many of our guests find their way to the October Country Inn (check us out) to connect with nature and the rural spirit that envelopes our corner of Vermont.
+Whether aware of it or not, many of our guests find their way to the October Country Inn to connect with nature and the rural spirit that envelopes our corner of Vermont.
 Whether aware of it or not, are countless opportunities and varieties of ways to connect with Vermont’s nature and spirit.
 One way unfolds before your eyes as you drive down almost any local road.
 Agriculture abounds.
-In partnership with nature, farming is baked into Vermont’s roots and its spirit–both past and present–and is indelibly housed in the nearby Bridgewater Corners Grange.
-You could drive by this unassuming 1875 era building nestled next to the Ottauquechee River.
-You might drive this unassuming building without any clue as to its historical significance.
+Vermont is a farming state.
+And farming is indelibly linked with the Grange.
+The 1875 era Bridgewater Corners Grange hall is nestled next to the Ottauquechee River.
+You might drive this unassuming building without any clue as to its historical significance

 From its 17th century beginnings in the U.S., agriculture has always been a significant economic enterprise.
-After the Civil War, much of rural New England was locked in a downward spiral after the Civil War.
-There was popularion decline, abandonment of farms, reversion of cleared land to forest and shrinking of villages, all of which contributed to widespread feelings of melancholy and loss among its residents.
+Much of rural New England became locked in a downward spiral after the Civil War.
+There was popularion decline, abandonment of farms, reversion of cleared land to forest and shrinking of villages.
+All contributing to widespread feelings of melancholy and loss among residents.
 The economy was struggling and farming was even more difficult than before the war.
 Unlike farming, industry in the north had grown tremendously from supplying the war effort, and had amassed significant economic leverage.
-In response, in 1867, the National Grange of the Order of the Patrons of Husbandry came into being in 1867.
+In response, the National Grange of the Order of the Patrons of Husbandry came into being in 1867.